 - White blood cell differential: looks at the types of white blood cells present.
 There are five main types of white blood cells, each with its own function in protecting us from infection.
 The differential classifies a person's white blood cells into each type: , , , , and .
 Immature forms may also be present in certain conditions.
 These include metamyelocytes, myelocytes, promyelocytes and blast cells.

 - Platelet count: the number of platelets in a given volume of blood.
 Both increases and decreases can point to abnormal conditions of excess bleeding or clotting.
 Mean platelet volume (MPV) is a machine-calculated measurement of the average size of your platelets.
 New platelets are larger, and an increased MPV occurs when increased numbers of platelets are being produced.
 MPV gives your doctor information about platelet production in your bone marrow.
 Platelets are reported as thousand millions per litre (150 - 400 x 109/L).

-- Mean corpuscular haemoglobin concentration (MCHC) is a calculation of the concentration of haemoglobin inside the RBCs.
+- Mean cell haemoglobin concentration (MCHC) is a calculation of the concentration of haemoglobin inside the RBCs.
 Decreased MCHC values (hypochromia) are seen in conditions where the haemoglobin is abnormally diluted inside the red cells, such as in iron deficiency anaemia and in thalassaemia.
 Increased MCHC values (hyperchromia) are seen in conditions where the haemoglobin is abnormally concentrated inside the red cells, such as in hereditary spherocytosis, a relatively rare disorder.

 - Red cell distribution width (RDW) is a calculation of the variation in the size of your RBCs.
 In some anaemias, such as pernicious anaemia, the amount of variation (anisocytosis) in RBC size (along with variation in shape - poikilocytosis) causes an increase in the RDW.